rheiland/Studio_rtd/docs/source/galaxy.rst

 .. image:: ./galaxy_imgs/pcstudio_put_on_history2.png
    :width: 400px

+Note the "File -> put on History" menu has two other choices: "current config .xml" and "all_csv.zip".
+The first will save just your model's configuration (.xml) file.
+The second will save any .csv files that it uses, e.g., cells initial conditions and rules.
+Selecting one or both of these will avoid saving all of your simulation output files which could be quite large.
+We plan to streamline these operations in a future release.

 .. image:: ./galaxy_imgs/all_output_zip.png
    :width: 400px
-* From the History panel on the main Galaxy tab, you can select an entry to expand it and then click the leftmost "Download" icon.
-It will download a file with a default name of `Galaxy<ID#>-\[all_output.zip\].zip` .
+To save a file in the History to your local computer: click the entry to expand it and then click the leftmost "Download" icon.
+It should prompt you to save the file as `Galaxy<ID#>-\<filename>`.
 Optionally, you can delete the file (trash can icon in upper-right).

 Output results from building a model and running a simulation will automatically be saved to the Galaxy History 1) only when the user explicitly quits PhysiCell Studio (Studio -> Quit)